Know your materials: Flexible Polyurethane (FPU 50)

 DLS allows for the large-scale production of high-quality parts, making FPU 50 a favorable option when looking to print hundreds or thousands of similar parts.

 What’s more, FPU 50’s blend of strength and elasticity make it the additive manufacturing material of choice for a wide range of practical applications that require repeated bending or flexing.
+For this reason, FPU 50 was the ideal material for Rawlings’ revolutionary baseball glove inserts.

 Similar to materials like acrylonitrile butadiene styrene (ABS), FPU 50 is commonly used as an engineering plastic due to its resistance to fatigue.
 However, sunlight causes ABS to degrade, and other fatigue-resistant materials like polyether block amide (PEBA) are often too flexible and rubber-like for applications that require sturdier parts.
 Because of the limitations of these comparable resins, FPU 50 is often the ideal choice for parts requiring long-lasting durability.